HEGSRR/HEGSRR-Template/README.md

     |- Makefile        # executable Makefile, if applicable
     |- study.Rproj     # RStudio project, if applicable

-## Reproducible research practices
+## Reproducible Research Practices
-This folder template follows closely the excellent [rr-init template](https://github.com/Reproducible-Science-Curriculum/rr-init), which in turn follows Nobel [(2009)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).
-We have also incorporated ideas from [Gandrud (2015)](http://christophergandrud.github.io/RepResR-RStudio/) and Camerer ([2016](https://osf.io/pfdyw/), [2018](https://osf.io/bzm54/)).
-A few key practices include:

-**Data**
+Every research project is different.
+This repository is designed to serve as a flexible guide capable of structuring work completed throughout the lifecycle of different types of research project.
+No matter the project type, a few key suggested practices when using this repository include:

-- Keep a raw data folder that contains the originating data that do not get altered during the data processing or analysis.
+- Keeping original, raw data in the `data/raw` folder.
+Do not alter that file during data analysis.
-- Keep derived data in a folder that is separate from the raw data.
+- Keeping data derived from the raw data (e.g. subsets) separate from the raw data in the `data/derived` folder.
-- Keep Exploratory/experimental in the *Scratch* folder.
-Files in this folder should be able to be deleted without negatively impacting the project.
+- Keeping Exploratory/experimental outputs in the `data/Scratch` folder. *Files in this folder should be able to be deleted without negatively impacting the project*.

-**Data Processing and Analysis**
-- Document everything you do to during your analysis.
-- Complete as much data processing and data analysis as possible with code rather than with manual changes.
+- Limiting manual changes to data. *Conduct as much data processing and analysis as possible with code*.
-- Whenever possible keep code in simple text files.
+- Keeping code in simple text files that are human readable.
-- All procedures (code) should be human readable.
-- Explicitly tie your files together so it is clear how things work together
+- Explicitly tying procedural documents or code together so it is clear how things work together
-- Create a top-level `Makefile` or Rmarkdown file that documents the computational study in executable form.
+- Creating a top-level `Makefile` or Rmarkdown file that documents computational work in executable form.

-**Directory**
+- Providing a executable electronic research compendia that shares the entire computational environment
-- Keep a README in each folder, describing the purpose of the directory and its contents.
+- Keeping a README in each folder, describing the purpose of the directory and its contents.
-- Maintain a formal metadata descriptor at the root of the package that describes all the important input and output data files.
+- Maintaining a formal metadata descriptor at the root of the package that describes all the important input and output data files.

+## References
+The structure of this repository closely follows the excellent [rr-init](https://github.com/Reproducible-Science-Curriculum/rr-init) repository, which in turn follows Nobel [(2009)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).
+We have also incorporated structural ideas from [Gandrud (2015)](http://christophergandrud.github.io/RepResR-RStudio/) and Camerer et al. ([2016](https://osf.io/pfdyw/), [2018](https://osf.io/bzm54/)).
+Reference information related to the **Pre-registration Template** and **Replication Report Template** is included in the `/docs` folder.